Monsters Inc Logo

 Monsters Inc. Logo History

-Monsters Inc. – isn’t just a cartoon nominated for several Academy Awards.
-It’s the exact name of a fictional corporation that the Waternoose family has owned for many years.
+Monsters Inc. isn’t just a cartoon nominated for several Academy Awards.
+It’s the exact name of a fictional corporation owned by the Waternoose family for many years.
 It is located in Monstropolis, where creatures with tentacles, fangs, horns, and varying numbers of eyes live.
 When creating the city, Pixar assumed that all materials must be strong to withstand the weight of the monsters.
 The buildings are made of steel, stone, and bricks.
-In turn, phones and doors are made universal because both dwarfs use them with suction cups on their paws and giants with claws.
+In turn, phones and doors are made universal because dwarfs use them with suction cups on their paws, and giants use them with claws.

 The monsters look completely different because the Pixar research team had no references.
-If the experts visited real toy stores in developing the characters for Toy Story, the cartoon Monsters Inc. put them at a standstill.
+If the experts had visited real toy stores in developing the characters for Toy Story, the cartoon Monsters Inc. put them at a standstill.
 They could not study the monsters in any way, and even a trip to the library did not give the expected results.
-Surveys conducted among children showed no specific scary image – everyone is afraid of something different.
+Surveys of children showed no single scary image; everyone is afraid of something different.
 As a result, illustrators were given the “green light” to create without limits.

 The factory was created using the example of American architecture during the baby boom.
-The authors of the cartoon decided that it was a golden period in Monsters Inc.’s history, so the main construction was done in that era.
-Then, according to their idea, scary movies and violent video games appeared in the human world, which caused the corporation to stop developing.
+The cartoon’s authors considered it a golden period in Monsters Inc.’s history, so the main construction was completed during that era.
+Then, according to their plan, scary movies and violent video games appeared in the human world, prompting the corporation to stop developing.
 This explains its vintage look and outdated equipment.

 What is Monsters Inc?